 Materia Oscura, 2018-2019

-A project on Humanity, across Time and Space
+Humanity, across Time and Space

 Materia Oscura is a visual project that present a projection of the future of humans as a dominant species in the natural order.
 The duality between humankind and technology, the concept of impermanence and the omnipresence of the tone of black are the three components of the project.